Indigenous religion in Zimbabwe: Sacred places

-There are a lot of these places in Zimbabwe.
+There are a lot of sacred places in Zimbabwe.
 It is a place where the spirits dwell.
 These are holy, godly or divine and highly respected places.
 They are significant because that is where the sacred practitioner communicates with the ancestors.
 These can be a hill, caves, rivers, trees and mountains.
 Examples include Njelele, Gulabahwe Cave, Silozwana caves, Diana's pool and Chinhoyi Caves.